 It has more potential problems: duodenal stump leak, bile and pancreatic juices building up in the stump and/or periodically squirting too briskly into the stomach (bile and pancreatic juice drain into the first part of the duodenum, and the duct through which that happens is one reason the duodenum can't be moved much).
 If you take away the whole stomach, a whole lot of plumbing is necessary:

 I get a kick out of that stuff.
 In fact, it's better than the illustration above: if you do it as shown, there's no reservoir for food.
-I like to bend the intestine around in the shape of a "P" (a backwards one) and sew the top of the P to the esophagus.
-The loop of the P (which involves, as you can imagine, an extra suture-line to connect the bottom of the loop to the vertical part) makes a nice holding tank, and allows people, more often than not, to eat quite satisfactorily.
+I like to bend the intestine around in the shape of a "P" and sew the top of the P to the esophagus.
+The loop of the P (which involves an extra suture-line to connect the bottom of the loop to the vertical part) makes a nice holding tank, and allows people, more often than not, to eat quite satisfactorily.
 That's what I proposed to do for Arthur, and it totally freaked out his wife.

 It may not be a surprise to regular readers here that this event sat uncomfortably with me.
-For now, suffice it to say there were communications.
+Suffice it to say there were communications.
 It's my opinion that there are lots of very useful services provided by many professionals attached to a hospital.
 And they should be used.
 When invited.

 Well, I managed figuratively to hose Mrs down.
 And how did Arthur do with his extensive cancer and large treatment?
 Two answers: first, about ten years later I took his gallbladder out.
 Second: around a year after the gastrectomy, my wife and I were eating at a local steak joint.
-Couple of tables away was Arthur chowing down on a nice New York strip (medium rare, I'd say) and a baked potato, as his wife, calm and cool, did likewise.
+Couple of tables away was Arthur, chowing down on a nice New York strip and a baked potato, as his wife, calm and cool, did likewise.
 They had dessert, too.